ProjectBatch18/2020_CSE_18/README.md

 This week we have created the mobile views of settings pages such as Set Threshold page and Add phone number page.

+threshold_setting.xml:
+This file includes the code to Threshold value.

 settigs.xml description:
-This file includes the code for edit textpreferences for first,second,third phone numbers.
+This file includes the code to set first,second,third phone numbers.

-threshold_setting.xml:
-This file includes the code for edit textpreferences for Threshold value